pheb2014939/Learn_English_App/README.md

 ## Database design

 This project utilize Firebase Realtime Database.
 The application contains 9 Tables: Each category contains words, their definitions, examples, images, and related vocabulary.
+List of 9 table on the DB:

-- Advanced English Communication,
+- Advanced English Communication
 - Quiz
 - Basic Communication
 - Dictionary